tynn/RxDownloadManager/README.md

 A `DownloadManager.Request` is built automatically and enqueued by the `download()` method.

-Convinience methods returning `DownloadManager.Request` are supplied for further customization.
+Convenience methods returning `DownloadManager.Request` are supplied for further customization.
 Downloaded files are stored under `Environment.DIRECTORY_DOWNLOADS`.

     request = RxDownloadManager.request(uri, fileName)